Download from the App Store HERE.

 Address Information

 If you need to change your address for any reason, you must first contact your child’s school office.
-If your change of address requires a bus change, you will need to contact the Transportation Office.
-All changes take up to 48 hours before students are set to ride from their new address.
-Once set, it is the driver's responsibility to make parent contact with new bus information.
+If your address change requires a bus change, please complete a new Transportation Registration form.
+All changes may take 72 hours to process; confirmation will be sent by email.

 All Preschool and Kindergarten students must have an adult waiting for them at the bus stop every day after school, or students will not be released from the bus.
 This is for their protection and the department's safety.